adampolak/first-fit/README.md

 - `runs/results` -- baseline, optimizes competitive ratio, run for ~200 iterations, the best solution is 13/5=2.6, found after 1 iteration;
 – `runs/results_pro` -- same as above but with the gpt-5-pro model added to the list of models (uncomment  lines 89, 93, 94 in `main.py` to get it), run for ~50 iterations, results the same as previously;
 – `runs/results_pro_prompt` -- same as above but with prompt optimized with OpenAI Prompt Optimizer (uncomment line 67 in `main.py` to get it), run for ~40 iterations, results still the same;
-- `runs/results_numcolors` -- variant where instead of directly maximizing the competitive ratio we require opt<=10 and we maximize the number of colors used by FirstFit (uncomment lines 7 and 68 in `main.py`), run for 400 iterations, the best solution is 22/8=2.75, found after 91 iterations;
+- `runs/results_numcolors` -- variant where instead of directly maximizing the competitive ratio we require opt<=10 and we maximize the number of colors used by FirstFit (uncomment lines 7 and 68 in `main.py`), run for 400 iterations (the `evolution_db.sqlite` file for this run is not in the repo because it exceeds the Github's file size limit), the best solution is 22/8=2.75, found after 91 iterations;